Voluntaryism & Art for the New Earth Paradigm

 [‘A New Paradigm’, Acrylics, pencil, fabric paint, pastels and collaged materials on 7" x 10" 150gsm smooth cartridge paper.]
 "Make no mistake, a new paradigm is emerging.
 The road ahead will doubtless be challenging and uncomfortable for a while, but ultimately, Life will prevail..."

 All of creation benefits from the elevation and proliferation of art, beauty and consciousness, and one’s financial status ought not to be a barrier to the experience of living with original art.
 I've always wanted to share the results of my own creativity with those for whom it resonates, without financial barriers blocking the free flow of sharing.
-Indeed, I've often gifted or discounted art based upon that principle.
-It's time to publicly extend and expand that ethos to all my brothers and sisters...
+Indeed, I regularly gift or discount art based upon that principle.
+In these times of strife and Awakening, it's time to publicly extend that ethos to all my brothers and sisters...

 Mankind is moving away from consumerism***, towards kinship and interdependence.
 Trade will increasingly be conducted via free exchange, in alignment with the laws of Nature.
 In support of this movement, I am happy to offer any original painting or 'Said In Stones' pebble in exchange for the donation amount of your choice (subject to a cost-based minimum)*